 Forecast: Hot next few days!

-Wednesday: Mostly sunny.
+Wednesday: Mostly sunny and hot.
 Lows in the low 70s, highs in the mid 90s.
+(Rain Chance: 10%)

-Thursday: Partly sunny.
-Showers and thunderstorms possible during the afternoon/evening.
+Thursday: Partly sunny, breezy and hot.
+Scattered showers and storms possible during the late afternoon and evening.
+Will need to watch for a few strong storms possible.
 Lows in the low 70s, highs in the low 90s.
-(Rain Chance: 40%)
+(PM Rain Chance: 50%)

-Friday: Partly sunny.
-An isolated shower or storm is possible.
-Lows in the upper 60s, highs in the low 80s.
+Friday: Partly sunny with a few showers and storms possible.
+Lower humidity and not as hot.
+Lows in the upper 60s, highs near 80.
 (Rain Chance: 30%)

 Saturday: Mostly sunny.
 Lows in the low 60s, highs in the low 80s.

-Sunday: Mostly sunny.
-Lows in the low 60s, highs in the low 80s.
+Monday: Mostly to partly sunny.
+Lows in the mid 60s, highs in the mid 80s.

 Copyright 2022 WWBT.
 All rights reserved.